harris-ippp/harris-ippp.github.io/weather.md

 </table>

-Nevertheless, there are a few notable exceptions: crime types with increases far above the global ~80%.
+Nevertheless, there are a few notable exceptions: crime types with increases far above the global increase of ~80%.
 Namely, there are overwhelming spikes in sexual crimes and crimes involving children.

 <img src="img/jan1_ratios.png" width="90%">